-- 1. Remove any dirt and debris from the pins and check that they will fit easily into the driving holes in the concrete heads.
-(If a cut or burr is restricting the fit, try the other end of the pin.) - 2.
-Install the inspection plugs in the ends of the pins that will go into the pier first. - Slide the pins through opposing holes in the concrete head, making sure to support them so their weight doesn't roll the pier out of the hole or out of alignment. - 4.
-Keeping the pin centered in the driving hole, carefully set pin 6" to 12" into the soil tapping with the sledgehammer (gripped just below the hammer head) until the pier is locked into a level position (see Figure 4).
-Impact the pin end squarely to minimize flaking of the concrete surface or deformation of the end of the pin (see Note 1).
-With the pin driving hit installed on the automatic hammer, and another crew member hold
+- Slide the ends of the pins with the inspection plugs through opposing holes in the concrete head, making sure to support them so their weight does not roll the head out of the hole or out of alignment. - 2.
+Keeping the pin centered in the driving hole, carefully set each pin 6" to 12" into the soil tapping with the sledgehammer (gripped just below the hammer head) until the concrete head is locked into a level position (see Figure 6).
+Impact the pin end squarely to minimize flaking of the concrete surface or deformation of the end of the pin (see Note 1). - 3.
+With the pin driving bit installed on the automatic hammer, and another crew member holding the pin, drive in opposing pins alternately in increments (see Note 2).
+Periodically check for alignment and level (a 5-degree tolerance is allowed).
+Be sure to keep the weight of the auto-hammer from forcing the pin against the lower half of the driving hole and impacting the concrete head.
+The other crew member should hold the pin centered in the driving hole (see Figure 7).
+This will also reduce pin vibration and minimize concrete flaking.

-Figure 4.
-Setting Pins and Leveling Pier
+Figure 6.
+Setting Pins and Leveling Concrete Head